COVID Vaccine Testing and Approval

 How COVID Vaccine Testing Moved So Fast

-The speed of COVID vaccine development has given some people pause, but this vaccine was created under unique circumstances.
+The speed of COVID-19 vaccine development has given some people pause, but this vaccine was created under unique circumstances:

 Vaccine Research Funding

 Vaccines can be expensive to create.
-Each step of the testing process requires significant financial investment from companies.
+Each step of the testing process requires significant funding from companies.

-To minimize the chance of losing money, companies usually want to see overwhelming evidence that the vaccine will ultimately be effective and worthy of FDA approval before moving into the next step of testing.
-This can lead to gaps in funding, as well as an overall hesitancy to fund vaccine development efforts.
+To reduce the chance of losing money, companies usually want to see overwhelming evidence that the vaccine will ultimately be effective and worthy of FDA approval before moving on to the next step of the testing process.
+This can lead to gaps in funding as well as a hesitancy to fund vaccine development efforts.

-In the case of the COVID-19 vaccine, public and private entities united to pour money into development efforts.
+In the case of the COVID-19 vaccine, public and private entities united to fund development efforts.
 Billions of dollars from the government and nonprofits allowed development to take place unimpeded by cost constraints.

 Pre-Approval Vaccine Manufacturing

-To cut costs, companies usually wait until a vaccine is FDA-approved before manufacturing and distribution can begin.
+To cut costs, companies usually wait until a vaccine is FDA-approved before starting the manufacturing and distribution process.

 In the case of the COVID-19 vaccine, companies received funding from the government and federal agencies to cover manufacturing costs upfront.
-Millions of potential vaccine doses were created before they were actually approved.
-This ensured that FDA-approved vaccine candidates would be distributed significantly faster.
+Millions of potential vaccine doses were created before they were actually approved, ensuring that FDA-approved vaccines would be distributed significantly faster.

-Developing a vaccine is a top priority for the government, FDA and other regulatory bodies.
-To speed along the review of vaccine efficacy data, a number of administrative changes were made that prioritized COVID vaccine work.
-For example, all COVID-19 vaccine clinical trial phases were planned at once to prevent the delay that can usually occur.
+Developing a vaccine is a top priority for the government, FDA and other regulatory entities.
+To speed up the review of vaccine efficacy data, a number of administrative changes were made to prioritize COVID-19 vaccine work.
+For example, all COVID-19 vaccine clinical trial phases were planned at once to prevent delays that usually occur.

-None of these changes have affected the way scientists or the FDA evaluate vaccine safety.
+But none of those changes have affected the way scientists or the FDA evaluate vaccine safety.

-When a safety concern arises at any stage of the process, scientists halt the study to investigate further before continuing the study.
-A few times during the development process of developing a COVID vaccine clinical trials were paused so questions could be safely addressed.
+When a safety concern arises at any stage of the process, scientists halt the study to investigate it further before continuing the study.
+A few times during the development process, COVID-19 vaccine clinical trials were paused so concerns could be safely addressed.

 A Familiar Virus

-While SARS-CoV-2, also known as the novel coronavirus, was new to the world, the family of viruses it came from was familiar to infectious disease scientists.
+While SARS-CoV-2, the virus that causes COVID-19, was new to the world, the family of viruses it came from was familiar to infectious disease scientists.

-Scientists were already researching potential vaccines for other coronaviruses, such as SARS and MERS, so they could apply much of what they had already learned to develop a COVID vaccine.
+Scientists were already researching potential vaccines for other coronaviruses, such as SARS and MERS, so they applied much of what they already knew to developing a COVID vaccine.

-Additionally, SARS-CoV-2 causes an acute illness.
-This makes it inherently easier to vaccinate against.
+Additionally, SARS-CoV-2 causes an acute illness, which makes it inherently easier to vaccinate against.
 Vaccines against viruses that cause chronic illnesses, such as HIV, are usually more difficult to develop.

 Global Communication and Collaboration